-Research agency: Alan M. Voorbees & Associates, Inc.
+reaction agency: That M, Fournees & Alaborates,

 Principal Invest.: Philip J. Tarnoff

 Effective Date: November 15, 1976

 Completion Date: November 15, 1978

-Funds: \$150,000
+Funds: \$150.000

 Adequate guidelines are not currently available to compare the three basic traffic signal control types: pretimed, semi-traffic-actuated, and full-traffic-actuated.
 Although traffic engineers recognize that each type of control has its appropriate use, selection of control type is generally determined without a comprehensive analysis because of the lack of guidelines and data.
 To properly evaluate and determine the best type of traffic signal control to use at an intersection, some of the basic considerations that need to be addressed are (a) maintenance requirements, (b) vehicle delays on the major and minor streets, (c) over-all traffic safety, (d) coordination adaptability, and (e) cost effectiveness.